openownership/data-standard/docs/schema.md

 ## Schema browser

 The draft Beneficial Ownership Data Standard is defined using [JSON Schema 0.4](http://json-schema.org/).
-The structured schema can be [accessed on GitHub](https://github.com/openownership/data-standard/tree/master/schema) or explored using the viewer below.
+The structured schema can be [accessed here](_static/beneficial-ownership-statements.json) or explored using the viewer below.

 <script src="_static/docson/widget.js" data-schema="../beneficial-ownership-statements.json"></script>